choderalab/SAMPL6-Reference-pKa-Calculations/jaguar_input_files/errors_to_fix.md

 jag_SM19_micro016_SM19_micro004.log:Error: more than 1 heavy atom differs by 1 proton in: jag_SM19_micro016_SM19_micro008.log:Error: more than 1 heavy atom differs by 1 proton in:

-Heavy atom names different between SM19_micro005, SM19_micro016.
+Heavy atom names different between SM19_micro005, SM19_micro016 and the other structures.
 Manually Recreating from micro001.

 ## SM20
 jag_SM20_micro005_SM20_micro004.log:Error: heavy atoms are different in input files:

+Heavy atoms of SM20_micro005 are different from the other structures.
+Fixing by rebuilding from SM20_micro004.

 ## SM21
 jag_SM21_micro001_SM21_micro018.log:Error: heavy atoms are different in input files: